rhyolight/numenta-web/packages/numenta.com/pages/blog/2018/10/22/framework_for_intelligence_commitment_to_open_science.md

 ---
 author: Subutai Ahmad
 description: "Following a recent New York Times story on Numenta and co-founder Jeff Hawkins, VP of Research Subutai Ahmad lays out Numenta's framework for Open Science and collaboration that the company has been developing over the last five years.
-Read the blog to learn about their practices, some of which are standard practices at Universities and some of which are highly unusual:"
+Read the blog to learn about Numenta's practices, some of which are standard practices at Universities and some of which are highly unusual."
 date: 2018/10/22
 hideImage: false
 org: VP of Research